deepcodesoln/tilemap-editor/README.md

 # TODO

-1. add spawn tiles, door tiles, etc.?
+1. add spawn annotations, door annotations, etc., like collision?
-1. convert collision and tileset modes into tools (no modes, just tools)
+1. load in tileset properties, annotate tileset tiles, export annotations
+1. implement tilemap undo-paint feature
+1. add ability to select tilemap areas and then paint or delete
+1. make the UI layout more robust (currently very sensitive to tileset size)